-In the midst of the mass shooting in Jacksonville on Sunday, we are reminded how common shootings have become in the United States, and it's of utmost importance to be aware of what you can do to ensure your safety if you are ever faced with an active shooter situation.
+We are regularly reminded how common mass shootings have become in the United States, and it's of utmost importance to be aware of what you can do to ensure your safety if you are ever faced with an active shooter situation.

 “Whenever you enter a building as an employee, guest or customer, you must be prepared and know what it is you will do if faced with a worst-case scenario, even if it’s just another day at the office,” according to a video posted by the U.S. Department of Homeland Security.

 The Department says it’s a natural response to freeze up when startled by a gunshot, but that response may leave you vulnerable to what may come next.
 The three things to remember are: run, hide or fight, and act quickly.
 That can be the difference between life and death.